‘Survivor: Game Changers’ Spoilers: Next Vote Leaked, Behind The Scenes Of Production

 But fans that watched the episode will recall that law enforcement officer 32-year-old Sarah Lacina from Marion, Iowa, told her own secret alliance, right before last week’s Tribal Council, that Debbie Wanner was a chronic liar.
 Even so, 51-year-old Debbie Wanner from Reading, Pennsylvania, told People that in a game of deception, she didn’t put too much stock in the “vow” that Sarah would kill her own son before backstabbing Debbie.

 Debbie said she found that alleged “vow” a “little over the top.”
-But that was how much of Debbie’s comments made during the entire episode last week were viewed by her fellow castaways as well.
+But that was how much of her comments were viewed by her fellow castaways as well.

 Wanner’s over the top statements ultimately led to her demise when she constantly reminded allies she was a Captain in the Air Force, had flown on more planes than them, and was telling them how to vote her way as opposed to hearing all sides of the coin in last week’s episode.

 Next week, more game changing moves are expected to occur that will delight Survivor fans by keeping them on the edge of their seat.
 The next episode of Survivor: Game Changers is titled “Reinventing How This Game Is Played.”
-That’s exciting news for Survivor fans who love to see this game changing from week to week, a trait that is marking this season of Survivor as the best yet for fans that have been with the show for 34 seasons solid.
+That’s exciting news for Survivor fans who love to see this game changing from week to week, a trait that is marking this season of Survivor as the best yet for fans that have been with the show for the 34 seasons run.

 In a recent press release on next week’s episode, CBS isn’t giving away too many clues as to what will happen next week on Survivor: Game Changers, beyond that the game will be reinvented.
 In last week’s Tribal Council we saw Zeke talking about a hope that the “deck would be reshuffled” when it comes to mixing up alliances.
 Sarah Lacina called that wishful thinking, but the deck was indeed reshuffled when Debbie Wanner was sent packing.